SmartIntentNN: Towards Smart Contract Intent Detection: Implementation

-The output of the BiLSTM layer is eventually passed to a multi-label classification dense layer.
-Formula~\ref{formula_class} performs a binary classification on each intent label through a $\mathrm{sigmoid}$ function.
-The shape of weight matrix $\bm{W}$ is $l\times 2h$, where $2h$ is the size of input vector $\bm{h}$ and $l$ is the number of target labels.
-Therefore, the final output is a vector $\bm{y}=[y_1,y_2,\cdots,y_l]$ and the value of each element in it indicates the probability of one intent category existing in a smart contract.
-So far, the intent detection of a smart contract is completed.
+The output of the BiLSTM layer is ultimately fed into a multi-label classification dense layer.
+Formula~\ref{formula_class} performs binary classification for each intent label using the $\mathrm{sigmoid}$ function.
+The weight matrix $\bm{W}$ is defined as $\bm{W} \in \mathbb{R}^{l \times 2h}$, where $2h$ is the size of the input vector $\bm{h}$ and $l$ is the number of target labels.
+Consequently, the final output is a vector $\bm{y} = [y_1, y_2, \cdots, y_l]$, where each element represents the probability.
+The intent detection for the smart contract is now complete.